 University students huddle at cubicles with headphones and computer screens, talking with middle- and high-school students across the state in evening homework help and mentoring activities.
-The room in Hine Hall on the IUPUI campus looks like a call center, and that is what it is for more than 2,000 tutored secondary students in Indiana.
-Called Indiana Kids, IUPUI manages the no-cost online service with Indiana University campuses throughout the state.
-Funded primarily by a multi-year grant from Serve Indiana, an affiliate of the Corporation for National and Community Service, Indiana Kids illustrates UACS activity among many at the comprehensive urban campus of more than 30,000 college students in the heart of the Hoosier state capital.
+The room in Hine Hall on the IUPUI campus looks like a call center, and that is what it is for hundreds of tutored secondary students in Indiana.
+Called IU Student Success Corps, IUPUI manages the no-cost online service with Indiana University campuses throughout the state.
+Funded by multi-year grants from the Indiana Department of Education, IU Student Success Corps illustrates UACS activities among many at the comprehensive urban campus of 28,000 college students in the heart of the Hoosier state capital.

 - Making schools a community focus

 - The Power of Community School Councils in Urban Schools

 - Community Engagement Through Partnerships: Lessons Learned from a Decade of Full-service Community School Implementation

 - Perspectives from the Midwest: University-Assisted Community Schools Engagement